-Have you got a new kitten?
+Do you have a new kitten?
 Is your household cat something special?
-Is he or she like a dog than a cat?
-Do you have a special bond?
-Ever thought that your cat is so cute he or she could be the face of that new cat food as a cat mode or cat actor?
-Well, here’s how to go about it.
+Are they more dog than a cat?
+Have you ever thought that your cat is so cute he or she could be the face of that new cat food as a cat mode or cat actor?
+Well, here’s how to go about making that dream a reality!

 Training (yes, cats can be trained!)

-Cats, like all animals, can be trained, and we don’t just mean litter training.
-Cats are bright, intelligent and eager to learn.
-They love to please their owner and in the battle of cat versus dog, you may be surprised by how capable cats are at learning commands.
+Cats – like any animal – can be trained, and we don’t just mean litter training.
+Cats are bright, intelligent and eager to learn, with a strong desire to please their owner.
+In the battle of cat versus dog, you may be surprised by how capable cats are at learning commands.

-More and more, we’re seeing that people are opening up to the idea of working with their cats to help increase their bond, entertain them and give them a fun and engaging home.
-It’s now become the norm to see harness and lead trained cats; let’s face it, we want to go everywhere with our best friend.
-Using positive reward training, other skills and tricks are as equally rewarding.
-Many cats show off skills such as ‘sit and stay’, ‘paw’, ‘high five’ and much more.
-It’s these cats that agents are specifically looking for when casting cat models.
+More and more, we’re seeing that people are opening up to the idea of working with their cats.
+This has the benefit of helping to increase your bond, entertain and give them a fun and engaging home.
+It is now the norm to see harness and lead trained cats; let’s face it, we want to go everywhere with our best friend.
+Using positive reward training, other skills and tricks can be equally as rewarding.
+Many cats are capable of ‘sit and stay’, ‘paw’, ‘high five’ and much more.
+These are the cat’s agents are specifically looking for when casting cat models.

 Not all briefs with require your cat to perform skills, sometimes they just want the cat to behave naturally.
 Despite this, that doesn’t mean that it will be smooth running and easy, your cat still needs to be happy in new environments with busy, noisy locations.